 Whether it’s wallpaper, a bright paint color, or a photo gallery, accent walls are going further out of style this year.
 While wallpapered accent walls can still work when made to serve as a significant art piece, we’ll likely see less of them this year.
-Having all four walls wallpapered or painted the same color will be much more common.
+Having all four walls wallpapered or painted the same color will be more common.

 Singular Design SchemesSingular Design Schemes

 People seek to create unique home designs that speak to their personalities so that fewer design schemes will be based on a unique look or trend.
 You could say that this is a trend of not having a trend, at least not an overall one.
 In keeping with the Japanese design principle of Wabi-Sabi, there will be a growing desire for less perfection in home design.
 This means a slight mix of two or more styles, like a modern style with vintage.
 So, if you’re planning a home renovation or new interior design, try to think a bit outside the box.